mrs-electronics-inc/mrs-sdk-qt/lib/README.md

 # The `mrs-sdk-qt` Library

+The `mrs-sdk-qt` library is the centerpiece of the SDK.

+## Installation

 Here are the steps for compiling and installing the library.

 NOTE: You will need to have Qt5/Qt6 installed before you can compile.

-1. Open the CMake project in Qt Creator.
+1. Install the `just` tool: `sudo apt install just`
-2. Compile the project.
+2. Compile the tooling: `just tools`
+3. Compile the SDK libraries: `just libs`
-3. Install the SDK in the following structure:
+4. The SDK will be installed in the following tree on your system:

 ```
 HOME/mrs-sdk-qt/